Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Useful tools

-\textbf{Acknowledgments.} H. Wu is a member of the Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China.
+\textbf{Acknowledgments.} The authors thank the anonymous referees for their careful reading of an initial version of this paper and for many helpful comments that allowed them to improve the presentation.
+H. Wu is a member of the Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China.
 The research of H. Wu was partially supported by NNSFC Grant No. 12071084.